 To listen to workers, run polls on their job satisfaction.
 Utilize yearly staff engagement surveys.
 It also offers a chat channel for staff members to obtain feedback without providing details.

 However, despite companies in the U.S. spending around $700 million to increase U.S.gement through research efforts, the engagement level is a mere 35%.
 More so, 30% of workers believe their company efforts are meaningless.

 6. Increase Worker Productivity with a Virtual Assistant

-Most VAs will tackle the arduous and unexciting repetitive tasks such as data entry, invoicing and payment, or email management and scheduling.
-What the virtual assistant can do to help onsite workers to boost their productivity is to take over the admin tasks.
-The company will benefit − the cost of hiring a VA will be lower than hiring an onsite worker.
 The onsite worker will be able to focus on their core work – the work they were hired to do.
-More so, executives and managers can also benefit from the amount of time freed up.
-In fact, onsite workers and executives can save up to 16 hours each week on these daily tasks.
+More so, executives and managers can also benefit from the freed time.
+Onsite workers and executives can save up to 16 hours weekly on these daily tasks.

 Disengaged workers could cost a company $3400 for each $10000 of yearly salary simply in lost productivity.
-This equates to up to 4 months of lost productivity per year, not to mention the time spent on hiring new workers − only for them to leave the company.
-However, there are remedies such as investing in education, offering wellness programs, employing proper communication, importing new technology, and onboarding virtual assistants to deal with the admin work.
+This equates to up to 4 months of lost productivity per year, not to mention the time spent hiring new workers − only for them to leave the company.

 The result will be increased productivity, but also engagement and retention.
-It is with this in mind that Virgin founder Richard Branson opined, “Customers come second, employees first.”
+With this in mind, Virgin founder Richard Branson opined, “Customers come second, employees first.”
 This is a philosophy that brings unexpected benefits to both the company and its clients.